HedvigS/rgrambank/README.md

 # What this is

 This repository contains a set of R functions that are useful for analysis of Grambank data, and other CLDF-datasets.
 Most of the functions are adapted from the code behind [the Grambank release paper of 2023](https://www.science.org/doi/10.1126/sciadv.adg6175).
 The code of the paper was also published as grambank-analysed on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.7740821) and [GitHub](https://github.com/grambank/grambank-analysed/tree/v1.0/R_grambank).
-Part of that code has been been re-written here to produce more general functions that can easily be applied to future Grambank releases.
+Part of that code has been been re-written here to produce more general functions that can easily be applied to future Grambank releases and other CLDF-datasets.

-## Structure of content
-Within this repository, functions are found in the directory called `functions` and examples in `example_scripts`.
-Each function-script comes with information on how arguments work etc, like functions in `R`-packages.
-The directory `example_scripts` contain `R`-scripts which illustrate sepcific functions.
-For example, the script `example_scripts/binarise.R` showcases the functions `functions/make_binary_ParameterTable`and `functions/make_binary_ValueTable`.
-In order to run the example scripts you need to set your working directory to `example_scripts`, as this is how the file-paths to `functions`and `fixed` are set up.

-Detailed descriptions of the functions parameters and behaviour can be found in their respective scripts in the dir `functions`.

-# What this is not

-This is not a package, and can therefore not be installed as such.
-If you want to use the functions here, you can manually copy them over, clone the repos or fetch individual files as described below.

-## Suggestion for how to fetch individual files

-You can use the function `fetch_lines` from the package `SH.misc` to fetch scripts individually.
-If you want to ensure version history by clearly noting where in the git history you copied from, you can use url's specific to the state of the repos at a certain commit (see second function call) or tag (see third function call).
-The function also has defaults to adding a commented out line at the top stating when the copying happened.
+# Installing package
+The R-functions of this repository can be accessed as an R-package.
+The packages is not available via CRAN, instead you can install it directly here at GitHub.

 ```
 library(remotes)
-remotes::install_github("HedvigS/SH.misc")

-library(SH.misc)

-# set up a folder where the scripts are stored
-dir <- "R_grambank_cookbook"
-if(!dir.exists(dir)){dir.create(dir)}

-#fetching from head at main origin
-SH.misc::fetch_lines(url = "https://github.com/HedvigS/R_grambank_cookbook/raw/main/functions/make_binary_ValueTable.R",
-                     out_dir = dir)

-#fetching from main at a certain commit
-SH.misc::fetch_lines(url = "https://github.com/HedvigS/R_grambank_cookbook/raw/5de97c2fe347bca904b67897b584eb52a9ff6a9c/functions/make_binary_ParameterTable.R",
-                     out_dir = dir)

-#fetching based on a certain tag
-SH.misc::fetch_lines(url = "https://github.com/HedvigS/R_grambank_cookbook/raw/v0.3/functions/varcov.spatial.3D.R",
-                     out_dir = dir)
+remotes::install_github("HedvigS/rgrambank")
+library(rgrambank)
 ```

+## Structure of content
+Within this repository, functions are found in the directory `R` and examples in `example_scripts`.
+The directory `example_scripts` contain `R`-scripts which illustrate sepcific functions.
+For example, the script `example_scripts/binarise.R` showcases the functions `rgrambank::make_binary_ParameterTable`and `rgrambank::make_binary_ValueTable`.
+This README contains a list of all the functions, linked to example scripts and with details on who wrote the function and who reviewed it.
+In order to run the example scripts you need to set your working directory to `example_scripts`, as this is how the file-paths to `R` and `fixed` are set up.
+The example scripts also rely on the package [rcldf by Simon Greenhill](https://github.com/SimonGreenhill/rcldf) for fetching Grambank and Glottobank-datasets.

+Detailed descriptions of the functions parameters and behaviour can be found in their respective scripts in the dir `R` or accessed via the help-pages once the package is installed.

 # Who did what

 The entire set of code of the Grambank release-paper and grambank-analysed was primarily written by Simon Greenhill, Sam Passmore, Hedvig Skirgård, Damián Blasi, Russell Dinnage, Hannah Haynie, Angela Chira and Luke Maurits.
-The functions here, in R_grambank_cookbook, are primarily written by Simon Greenhill and Hedvig Skirgård.
+The functions here, in rgrambank, are primarily written by Simon Greenhill and Hedvig Skirgård.
 Author(s) is/are specified for each function.

 # Versioning

 The content here will be continuously updated and periodically released with version tags.
 Git allows for accessing the state of the repos at a particular time via commit labels or tags.
 This can be used when cloning or accessing content via URLs.
 We _strongly_ encourage you to keep track of when you copied code, this makes it easier to identify issues later.

 # Review
-The functions in this repos are in the process of going through internal peer-review within the Department of Cultural and Linguistic Evolution at the Max Planck Insitute for Evolutionary Anthropology.
+The functions in this repos go through internal peer-review within the Department of Cultural and Linguistic Evolution at the Max Planck Insitute for Evolutionary Anthropology.
 The table below tracks which functions have been reviewed and by whom.

 # Functions